 Your image size and dimensions highly depend on the content itself but generally, following these rules will ensure your images are crisp and clear without compromising loading time:

-- For photographs, image format should be JPG
+- For most graphics or photographs, the image file format should be JPG.

 If you want to learn more about different format options and when to use them, this straightforward guide will help.